Here is the Amazon link for the Ebook FlameMaker

-Anger flows.
-I had an almost perfect life.
+Anger empties into my almost perfect life.
 ‘It’s not fair,’ I sob to an urn that’s never seen flowers.
 I didn’t think to bring any.
 Up until fifteen minutes ago, I didn’t think I would be here myself.

 I drop my head, hands covering my face.
 ‘How do I go on?’
 I want to stay here forever.
 I want to leave here and never come back.
 A trickle of sweat follows the line of my hair to my ear.
 I reach up to sweep it away, only to discover my palms collecting little puddles of their own.

-Instinctively, I wipe my hands down the legs of my jeans.
+Instinctively, I wipe my hands down my jeans.

 It does nothing.

-As though I’ve sprung a leak, the puddles return, quicker and in greater quantities.
-I rub harder, the course denim cruelly chafing my skin.
+I seem to have sprung a leak.
+The puddles return, quicker and in greater quantities.
+I rub harder, the course denim chafing my skin.
 My palms, now red, hold more heat than is humanly possible.
 My stomach squirms, registering unnerving panic.